vikramkh/course-website-16fa/index.md

     You must do that by yourself.

-Collaboration policy for programming homeworks:
+Collaboration policy for programming homework:

 : You are allowed to discuss low-level issues like the meaning of Java
     constructs, or how to use the computing environment.
 You are allowed to